The optimized point-coupling interaction for the relativistic energy density functional of Hartree-Bogoliubov approach quantifying the nuclear bulk properties: PC-L3R, the optimized coupling constants and pairing strengths for the RHB model

-Comparing the properties generated by PC-L3 with the ones resulted from other point-coupling interactions, i.e., PC-PK1 \cite{PRC2010Zhao}, PC-X \cite{PLB2020Taninah}, DD-PC1 \cite{PRC2008Niksic}, DD-PCX \cite{PRC2019Yuksel}, PC-F1 \cite{PRC2002Burvenich}, and PC-LA \cite{PRC1992Nikolaus}, overall, we find that all point-coupling interactions produce a set of rather similar $\rho_{0}$ with the average as $0.152^{+0.002}_{-0.004}$~fm$^3$, and $E\!/\!A$ with the average as $-16.11^{+0.06}_{-0.08}$ MeV (Table~\ref{Tab3}).
-This indicates that PC-L3 not only exhibits the capability of describing the saturation properties of nuclear matter conformed with other nonlinear effective point-coupling interactions, but also agrees with the empirical $\rho_{0}=0.166\pm0.018$~fm$^3$ and $E\!/\!A=-16\pm1$~MeV~\cite{PRC1990Brockmann}.
-Besides, we note that the nonlinear effective interactions PC-L3, PC-PK1, PC-F1, PC-LA, and PC-X produce a set of $\rho_{0}$ and $E\!/\!A$ values somehow larger than the saturation properties produced by the density dependence point-coupling interactions, DD-PC1 and DD-PCX.
+Comparing the properties generated by PC-L3R with the ones resulted from PC-PK1 \cite{PRC2010Zhao}, PC-X \cite{PLB2020Taninah}, DD-PC1 \cite{PRC2008Niksic}, DD-PCX \cite{PRC2019Yuksel}, PC-F1 \cite{PRC2002Burvenich}, and PC-LA \cite{PRC1992Nikolaus}, we find that all point-coupling interactions produce a set of rather similar $\rho_{0}$ with the average as $0.152^{+0.002}_{-0.004}$~fm$^3$, and $E\!/\!A$ with the average as $-16.11^{+0.08}_{-0.06}$~MeV (Table~\ref{Tab3}).
+This indicates that PC-L3R not only exhibits the capability of describing the saturation properties of nuclear matter conformed with other nonlinear effective point-coupling interactions, but also agrees with the empirical $\rho_{0}\!=\!0.166\!\pm\!0.018$~fm$^3$ and $E\!/\!A\!=\!-16\!\pm\!1$~MeV~\cite{PRC1990Brockmann}.
+Besides, we note that the nonlinear effective interactions PC-L3R, PC-PK1, PC-F1, PC-LA, and PC-X produce a set of $\rho_{0}$ and $E\!/\!A$ values somehow larger than the saturation properties produced by the density dependence point-coupling interactions, DD-PC1 and DD-PCX (Fig.~\ref{fig:Eos_EA}).

-Figure~\ref{fig:Eos_EA} displays the binding energy curves for symmetric nuclear matter produced from the PC-L3, PC-PK1, PC-X, DD-PC1, DD-PCX, PC-F1, and PC-LA interactions, and the \emph{ab initio} variational calculations (black dots)~\cite{PRC1998Akmal}.
-For the baryon density $\rho_{\!B}\leq0.20$, the $E\!/\!A$ predicted by PC-L3 is consistent with all point-coupling interactions and the \emph{ab initio} variational calculation owing to the constraints from the properties of finite nuclei.
-For the high density region with $\rho_{\!B}\geq0.30$, the DD-PCX binding energy curve is closer to the prediction from the \emph{ab initio} variational calculation, while softer than those from the PC-L3, PC-PK1, PC-X, and PC-F1 interactions, and stiffer than the one from the DD-PC1, and PC-LA interactions.
-Note that the inconsistent description at the high-density nuclear matter region, $\rho_{\!B}\geq0.30$, is not sensitive on the description of the low-energy bulk nuclear properties.